John Galbraith Graham: Style

 Graham's clue-writing style made him one of the best-loved of all setters.
 His style falls into a grouping sometimes referred to as "Araucarian".
 This style, of which The Guardians Bunthorne was another notable exponent, has influenced most of the current crop of Guardian setters and contrasts with the more rigid "Ximenean" style favoured by The Times.

 Widely admired for his clever use of cross-references and special themes, he was usually called upon to produce the extra-large puzzles printed in The Guardian on bank holidays; these sometimes even included two grids, with complicated rules governing the placing of answers in each.

 He is also credited with creating a new format of crossword, the "alphabetical jigsaw" in which the clues are labelled with letters rather than numbers, and the grid has no markers to indicate the placement of solutions.
 Instead the clues are arranged in alphabetical order of their answer – usually labelled with the beginning letter, with either one or two clues for each letter.
 The answers are to be placed "jigsaw-wise, however they may fit," though of course only one arrangement will work.
 These puzzles have been christened 'araubeticals' by fans on the crossword website www.fifteensquared.net.
 Araucaria's clues to the alphabetical jigsaws are often in the form of rhyming couplets in iambic pentameter.
 In a few puzzles, an additional clue is given which describes a phrase or set of words placed around the edge of the grid (alternate squares of the perimeter being black) to give a starting point for placing some of the answers.

-His clues often included long anagrams, with his favourite appearing in a Christmas puzzle: